Great Retreat (Serbia): Legacy

 The Great Retreat remains one of the most profound national tragedies in Serbian history.
 Due to the large number of casualties and the hardships experienced by the retreating soldiers and civilians, it is often referred to as the Albanian Golgotha, or Serbian Golgotha in Serbian memory and historical discourse.
 (Note: Sources refer to it either as the Albanian Golgotha, or Serbian Golgotha.)

 Within Serbia, after the war it was commemorated using biblical symbolism; the retreat representing sacrifice followed by "resurrection" upon the country's eventual victory.
-As one historian described it, the retreat was not remembered as a military triumph but as a "motley, pitiful spectacle of the bez̄anija (Note: Serbo-Croatian for flight or mass exodus often used to describe large-scale retreats or forced migrations.") where countless refugees struggled to survive amid immense suffering and chaos.

-In 1921, King Alexander I Karadjordjević established the Albanian Commemorative Medal to honour military personnel who survived the retreat.
+In 1921, King Alexander I established the Commemorative Medal for Loyalty to the Fatherland in 1915 to honour military personnel who survived the retreat.
 The medal became a symbol of sacrifice and survival, with many Serbian families preserving it as a cherished heirloom.
 During the 1930s, amid rising political tensions in Europe, Serbian leaders frequently referenced the retreat as a testament to national resilience.
 In 1938, veterans of the retreat founded the Society of the Albanian Commemorative Medal, reaffirming its historical significance as a moment of suffering and survival.